 Granite Recovery Centers in New Hampshire offers a full continuum of recovery care, including medically-supervised drug detoxification, inpatient and outpatient drug rehab programs, extended care and sober living facilities.
 Our unique addiction recovery programsuse the 12 Steps as a foundation and roadmap for recovery, which we reinforce and aid with clinical psychotherapy and a host of other proven, compassionate treatments.

-We treat addiction and its causes, whether co-occurring mental disorders, grief or trauma, or environmental and social factors.
-Whatever your issues with substance abuse, we will personalize our care to your needs and help you or your loved one achieve lasting recovery from the disease of addiction.
+We treat addiction and its causes, whether co-occurring mental disorders, grief or trauma, or also environmental and social factors.
+Whatever your issues with substance abuse, we can help.
+We will personalize our care to your needs.
+We can also help you or your loved one achieve lasting recovery from the disease of addiction.

 Directions from Providence and Northern R.I.

-Green Mountain Treatment Center (Effingham, NH) is just under 3 hours from Providence, Rhode Island and neighboring towns and cities.
+Green Mountain Treatment Center (Effingham, NH) is just under 3 hours from Providence, Rhode Island as well as neighboring towns and cities.

 New Freedom Academy, our smaller residential drug rehab facility is located in Canterbury, N.H., and is only 2 hours and 15 minutes from Providence, R.I.